 Have you ever wonder what is the Octane Rating of Gasoline?

 Every time we go to a gas pump to fill our car’s tank, we always have the choice of what octane rating we wish to put in.
 More than a wish, there is a minimum octane rating that is allowed for your car’s engine as per the manufacturer’s specifications.
-We can also see a sticker on the gas pump with the different ratings available in that station and if living on the USA, will also see the rating calculation method used, like the commonly seen “[R+M]/2” in USA gas pumps.
+We can also see a sticker on the gas station pump with the different ratings available in that station and if living in the USA, you will also see the rating calculation method used, like the commonly seen “[R+M]/2” in USA gas pumps.
 NOTE: USA gas pumps’ rating is also known as “AKI” rating or “Anti Knock Index”.

-In USA, those ratings vary among 87, 89, 91 or 93 octane.
-Gas with higher numbers than those, is called “Racing Gas” and (1) it is not commonly seen on standard gas stations and (2) price is considerably higher than standard octane rating gas.
+In the USA, the ratings are among 87, 89, 91, and 93 octane gas.
+Gas with higher numbers than those, is called “Racing Gas” and (1) it is not commonly seen on standard gas stations, and (2) price is considerably higher than standard octane rating gas.
 But, what about it???

-Octane rating is a number to define the property of gasoline to resist detonation by high pressure and high temperature conditions.
-It does NOT mean that 93 octane gas is way more powerful than 87 octane, like Dynamite is way more powerful than gun powder.
+Octane rating is a number to define the property of gasoline to resist detonation by high pressure and high-temperature conditions.
+It does NOT mean that 93 octane gas is way more powerful than 87 octane gas like Dynamite is way more powerful than gunpowder.
 Resistance to detonation means; how hard can we push or compress that gasoline in our engines (taking in account temperature) before it detonates without the spark plug firing.
 When gasoline ignites and goes off without the spark, it is called a detonation.
 It is also known as “pre-ignition”, “knocking” or “pinging”.
 The last one is called “pinging” because of the metallic noise it makes which sounds like a ping.
-The same goes to the term “knocking”.
+The same goes for the term “knocking”.